GokuMohandas/Made-With-ML/README.md

 ## FAQ

 ### Why is this free?
-While this is for everyone, this content is especially targeted towards people who don't have as much opportunity to learn around the world.
+While this content is for everyone, it's especially targeted towards people who don't have as much opportunity to learn.
 I firmly believe that creativity and intelligence are randomly distributed but opportunity is siloed.
 I want to enable more people to create and contribute to innovation.

 ### Who is the author?
 - I've deployed large scale ML systems at Apple as well as smaller systems with constraints at startups and want to share the common principles I've learned along the way.